joshi98kishan/Machine-Learning-Made-Simple/README.md

 4. Machine Learning Specialization offered by University Of Washington
-   * This specialization covers all the algorithms in greater details, having a single full corse for a particular kind of algorithm.
+   * This specialization covers all the algorithms in greater details, having a single full course for a particular kind of algorithm.
-   * One disadvantage of this specialization is that it uses GraphLab library.

 5. Solve Titanic and House prediction problem on kaggle

+6. Pick up any project based and do it.